Frequently Asked Questions

 There are many resourceful and talented Mexican mechanics across the Baja with access to a wide variety of parts, new and used should any unforeseen breakdown occur.
 The Mexican government maintains a large fleet of green trucks called Green Angels that patrol the main roads on Baja looking for motorists with mechanical problems.
 In Baja they patrol Mex 1 twice a day with 2 men per service vehicle speaking some English with a lot of mechanical aptitude.
 The service they provide is free and the normal practice is to tip them for any help they give.

-When traveling in our caravan we will assist you in getting your RV to a reliable mechanic.
+When traveling in our caravan we will ensure you get to a safe & secure location with access to the necessary assistance to make repairs.
 Depending on time lines for repairs, will determine how you continue with the tour.
 You will be required to have your RV serviced and certified as mechanically sound before you join us at the rendezvous location.
-We have met RVers with other caravans that were left on their own because of a mechanical breakdown.
-We leave no one behind!
-If you have a breakdown on the last tour and unable to continue with the caravan we will ensure you are escorted back to the US when you are ready.
+The vehicle insurance we purchase thru Baja Bound includes roadside assistance coverage, make sure you check the terms & conditions prior to purchase.

 19. Is there access to the internet?

 Almost all RV campgrounds have WIFI.
 There are internet cafes in every town, so if you don’t have a laptop, not to worry.
-We have SKYPE in the event it is urgent for you to talk to someone back home.
+Wagon-Masters always carry Cell phone in the event it is urgent for you to talk to someone back home in an emergency.

 20. What are the people of Mexico like?

 Mexicans are a very warm, friendly, happy people.
 They will do anything to help someone out.
 Your business is very much appreciated and they will always try to make your stay a pleasant one.
 In 1985 we met Antonio Resendiz (Campo Archelon) in Bahia De Los Angeles and were invited to his parents house in Mexico City.
-This was an unforgettable experience and we have remained good friends with Tony & Betty.
+This was an unforgettable experience and we have remained good friends with Antonio & Betty (Sadly Antonio passed away suddenly at Easter in 2016).

 21. Can we bring our dog or cat?

-Yes, pets are welcome, we travel with a dog (Jitterbug), who we adopted off the beach on Baja in 2009.
+Yes, pets are welcome, we travel with Lulu, who we adopted in Baja in 2011.
 You will be required to have had the appropriate shots documented and brought with you.
 Be aware that Baja Mexico is a heartworm area.
 Check with your Vet what you should use.

 If your pet is a fussy eater it can be a good idea to bring along enough food for the duration of your trip.
 The big supermarkets in most of Mexico’s larger cities carry dog and cat food, but they may not carry the brand you pet has a hankering for.
 When in doubt, bring it south.
 Only unopened dry food can cross into the United States.
 Many Mexican stores carries Pedigree brand dry dog food.